testillano/h2agent/README.md

 ```bash
 $ docker pull ghcr.io/testillano/h2agent_training:<tag>
 ```

-Both `ubuntu` and `alpine` base images are supported, but the official image uploaded is the one based in `ubuntu`.

 You may also find useful run the training image by mean the helper script `./tools/training.sh`.
 This script builds and runs an image based in `./Dockerfile.training` which adds the needed resources to run training resources.
 The image working directory is `/home/h2agent` making the experience like working natively over the git checkout and providing by mean symbolic links, main project executables.